-Ms. Simmons (age 60) has served on the Board since 2018.
-She served as Executive Vice President and Chief Financial Officer of Gap, Inc. from 2008 until 2017.
-Previously, Ms. Simmons also served in the following positions at Gap: Executive Vice President, Corporate Finance from 2007 to 2008, Senior Vice President, Corporate Finance and Treasurer from 2003 to 2007, and Vice President and Treasurer from 2001 to 2003.
+Ms. Simmons (age 62) has served on the Board since 2018.
+Ms. Simmons joined Petco Health and Wellness Company, Inc. (Nasdaq: WOOF) as Chief Financial Officer in February 2025.
+Previously, she served as Executive Vice President and Chief Financial Officer of Gap, Inc. from 2008 until 2017 and also served in the following positions at Gap: Executive Vice President, Corporate Finance from 2007 to 2008, Senior Vice President, Corporate Finance and Treasurer from 2003 to 2007, and Vice President and Treasurer from 2001 to 2003.
 Prior to that, Ms. Simmons served as Chief Financial Officer and an executive member of the board of directors of Sygen International PLC, and was Assistant Treasurer at Levi Strauss & Co.
-Ms. Simmons currently serves as a member of the board of directors and chair of the audit committee of each of Coursera, Inc. (NYSE: COUR) and Petco Health and Wellness Company, Inc. (Nasdaq: WOOF).
-Ms. Simmons formerly served on the board of e.l.f.
+Ms. Simmons currently serves as a member of the board of directors and chair of the audit committee of Coursera, Inc. (NYSE: COUR).
+Ms. Simmons formerly served on the boards of Petco Health and Wellness Company, Inc., e.l.f.
 Beauty, Inc. and Williams-Sonoma, Inc. Ms. Simmons brings a combination of public company, global retail and financial experience to the Board.